Cut yourself some slack.

 It’s a strange alternative- but it works beautifully.

-Self compassion contributes to our self confidence.
+Self-compassion is showing your compassion to yourself.
+It contributes to our self-confidence.
 It communicates to us our OKness as separate from our performance.
-Holding a compassionate attitude also means we are able to see that mistakes happen.
+Holding a compassionate attitude also means we are able to see that mistakes happen and understand ourselves.
 It is a part of our human condition.
 It sees the value of showing kindness towards ourselves.
 It sees this kindness as a necessary building block to our self esteem.

 You may wish to hear Kristin Neffs TED talk on this subject: https://www.youtube.com/watch?v=IvtZBUSplr4

-and also see her compassion scale instrument here, I found the questions illuminating: https://self-compassion.org/self-compassion-scales-for-researchers/ .
+and also see Kristin Neff’s self-compassion scale instrument here, I found the questions of Kristin Neff illuminating: https://self-compassion.org/self-compassion-scales-for-researchers/ .

-Here are some examples of how I speak to myself:
+Here are some self-compassionate examples of how I speak to myself :

 • Kind words to yourself – It’s Ok Sai, you managed well enough.